 Provincial governments offer a variety of loan programs to help students finance their studies.
 Ontario residents may be eligible to apply for OSAP.

 The Government of Canada's CanLearn website provides a listing of contact information for the offices of all government student financial assistance programs.
 Please visit CanLearn to find your province or territory listing.
 The Government of Canada implemented the Lifelong Learning Plan (LLP) to encourage higher education and training.
 The LLP allows you to withdraw up to $10,000 a year from your registered retirement savings plan (RRSPs) to finance training or education for you or your spouse or common-law partner.
 For further information on this plan, visit the government's website at www.ccra.gc.ca.

-Doctoral students receive a funding package that includes the cost of annual tuition plus an additional $12,000.
-A portion of the funding package involves either a Research Assistantship (RA) or Departmental Teaching Assistantship (DTA) requiring 10 hours of work per week for 28 weeks (September to April) in the Faculty of Education.
+Doctoral students receive a funding package that includes the cost of annual tuition plus an additional $13,000 per year.
+A portion of the funding package involves either a Graduate Student Assistantship (GSA) or Departmental Teaching Assistantship (DTA) requiring 10 hours of work per week for 28 weeks (September to April) in the Faculty of Education.
 Details of the assignments are determined in consultation with students after they have formally accepted the offer of admission from the School of Graduate and Postdoctoral Studies.
-Taking on the role of RA or DTA provides students with crucial experience for their academic career after completion of the Ph.D.
+Taking on the role of GSA or DTA provides students with crucial experience for their academic career after completion of the Ph.D.
 The maximum term for funding is 4 (four) years or 12 (twelve) terms.
 Please note that those who win major financial awards (OGS, Tri-Council or other awards valued at $15,000 or more) will be responsible for their own tuition fees.

 Graduate Student Assistantship offers will be communicated via email from the Graduate Programs Office.

 Master of Arts in Education Studies (Curriculum Studies and Studies in Applied Linguistics)